Chapter 8

 the (lth) element, while denotes the surface of the (lth) element

-4. The volume integrals over each element are calculated
+4. The volume integrals over each

-coordinates ,
+the dimensionless coordinates , and then

 Here, are a set of integration weights (just numbers), and are a set of coordinates that are selected to